 $ aws configure AWS Access Key ID [None]: <accesskey> AWS Secret Access Key [None]: <secretkey> Default region name [None]: us-east-2 Default output format [None]:

-Enter your Access Key ID, your Secret Access Key and the Default region name of your account (for example us-east-2 for the Ohio datacenter) and just enter (skip) at the Default output format.
+Enter your Access Key ID, your Secret Access Key and the Default region name of your account (for example us-east-1 for the Northern Virginia datacenter or us-east-2 for the Ohio datacenter) and just enter (skip) at the Default output format.

 $ aws configure AWS Access Key ID [****************RVHV]: AWS Secret Access Key [****************4bCd]: Default region name [us-east-2]: Default output format [None]: